slifin/breeze/README.md

 ### Organising Code

-The examples above are very convoluted compared to the original code & we haven't really increased the semantic value of our code beyond adding types and transparent inputs/outputs; how can we improve?
+The examples above is very convoluted compared to the original code & we haven't really increased the semantic value of our code beyond adding types and transparent inputs/outputs; how can we improve?

 ```diff
 - $is_faster_than_milkyway = $object['km/s'] > 552;